tradle/why-hypercore/FAQ.md

 All three are cool open source P2P data projects that have existed for roughly the same 5-7 years.

+You can review Reddit discussion that makes [some good points](https://www.reddit.com/r/ipfs/comments/glnra9/hypercore_protocol/).

 Some key differences, [described here](https://www.datprotocol.com/deps/0002-hypercore/), are:

 - IPFS was designed as content-addressed immutable storage.
 Naming system [IPNS](https://docs.ipfs.io/concepts/ipns/#example-ipns-setup) was added then, to point to the latest version of the data.
 In Hypercore editable content was a prime design objective, supported by the internal data structures, its protocol, Change Data Capture system, APIs, etc.